 7. What’s the best way to pack shoes for travel?

-Our picks of the best lightweight walking shoes
+8. Our reviews of the best shoes

 What kind of shoes do you need in your suitcase?